powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 ### voltageRemoteControl
 The `voltageRemoteControl` parameter defines if the remote control for voltage controllers has to be modeled.
-If set to false, any existing voltage remote control is converted to a local control, using the generator's _equivalentLocalTargetV_ if available, or rescaling the target voltage according to the nominal voltage ratio between the remote regulated bus and the equipment terminal bus.
+If set to false, any existing voltage remote control is converted to a local control, using the generator's _equivalentLocalTargetV_ if available, or rescaling the target voltage according to the nominal voltage ratio between the remote regulated bus and the equipment terminal bus.<br>
 The default value is `true`.

 ### voltageRemoteControlRobustMode